BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-Specific.md

 * Lifecycle Security Design - 2
 * Lifecycle Security Design - 3

 # Lifecycle Security Design: SD2
-// TODO

 ### Plan penetration tests in advance and take future attack potentialities into account

 ## Activities

 ##### A. Define and categorize test environment
 Penetration tests have to be planned in advance with regard to the security goals.
 For that reason standards and test environments should be established within the company according to with the test environment can be defined.
 Furthermore, a policy has to be compiled, which includes a list of used tools, whether it's black box or white box testing and which interfaces are to be implemented in software or hardware.
 Please note that these suggestions should be a guideline and no mandatory regulation.
 Before the tests start, the test environment has to be set up, e.g., required software and hardware has to be provided and the approach has to planned and documented.

 After defining the test environment, the penetration tests dependent on security goals and found risk functions can be planned, e.g., in regard to ASIL.
 Furthermore the penetration tests have to selected and a prioritization and categorization of these tests should be made.